Uday Hussein: Partying

-Singer Qasım Sultan was called to the Hunting Club in 1997 after singing at private parties in the United States and returning to Baghdad.
+Singer Qasim Sultan was called to the Hunting Club in 1997 after singing at private parties in the United States and returning to Baghdad.
 Uday ordered him to sing until the sun rose.
 At 8:00 a.m., Uday began shouting at Sultan, scolded him for returning to Baghdad without telling him and told his guards to beat him.
 When Sultan went to another midnight concert by Uday, Uday's bodyguards beat him for not arriving earlier.
 Before Sultan came on the stage, he was called by Uday to drink his "mysterious cocktail", a mixture of beer, gin and other hard liquors.
 Sultan was hospitalized twice because of the amount of alcohol he was forced to drink at these parties.
 He also claimed that in 1997, after the assassination attempt, in the garden of Uday's palace, he was forced to sing among the lions.
 He described the parties as "a place where armed cowboys can kill you at any time."
 After Al-Shabab was founded in 1993, Iraqi singers of the 70s and 80s, such as Fadel Awad, Saadoun Jaber and Riyadh Ahmed were banned by Uday, on the grounds that they were the singers of the previous generation.
 Uday said to them, "You are forbidden from singing and I do not want to hear that any of you sings at a party."
 The ban was issued, their songs were not shown on TV, they did not perform any concert, and did not record a song for TV.
 However, Singer Ali Al-Issawi said, "Uday was a fan of singing and a connoisseur and he listened to all the singers and enjoyed our songs.
 Uday did not punish anyone at that time, but he only held accountable the abusive artists.
 He used to meet with me two to three times during the same day and did not harm me or my group at all."